-Is practice counted starting April 1 or starting when I registered?
+Is practice counted starting April 1 or when I registered?

-Practice will be counted starting April 1, no matter when you registered—just make sure you register here by the deadline of April 30!
+Practice will be counted starting April 1, no matter when you registered—just make sure you register here by the April 30th deadline!

 Will you be posting rankings so we can see where we stand in the competition?

-Yes, we will be posting leaderboards of the top classes on April 12 and April 19.
-The leaderboards will be posted on the IXL blog (https://blog.ixl.com/) and announced on our Facebook page (https://www.facebook.com/IXL).
-Winners will be announced May 6.
+Yes, we will be posting leaderboards of the top classes on April 17 and April 24.
+The leaderboards will be posted on the IXL blog (https://blog.ixl.com/) and announced on our Facebook page (https://www.facebook.com/IXL) and Twitter page (https://twitter.com/ixllearning).
+Winners will be announced May 8.

 Will IXL count questions for previously mastered skills?

-If the skills were mastered prior to the start of the contest, students can go back and practice them again, and those questions will count toward this contest.
+If the skills were mastered prior to the start of the contest (April 1), students can go back and practice them again, and those questions will count toward this contest.
 However, after they master the skill during the contest period, any further practice will not count.